Flying-Pig-Labs/idea-to-app-workshop/steps/5-webhook.md

 - Work Email (or Email)
 - Company Name (or Company)

-I need to integrate this Zapier webhook:
+I need to integrate this Make webhook:
 [PASTE YOUR WEBHOOK URL HERE]

 Please create a Lovable prompt that will: